hypar-io/RoomKit/README.md

-# RoomKit Documentation
-RoomKit is a C# library for defining architectural rooms, corridors, service areas, building stories, building service cores, and towers.
-It expands and depend on the Hypar Elements library at https://github.com/hypar-io/elements, and can be used on the Hypar platform at https://hypar.io.

-See the RoomKitTest folder for examples of using the library.

-## Hypar Inc.
-- Version 0.3.0
-- 03/05/2019

-## RoomKit Namespace Reference
+## RoomKit Documentation

 ### Classes

 - class **ArcEx**

-_Extends Elements.Geometry.Arc with utility methods._
+Extends Elements.Geometry.Arc with utility methods.

 - class CoordGrid

-_Maintains a list of available and allocated points in a grid of the specified interval within the orthogonal bounding box of a Polygon._
+Maintains a list of available and allocated points in a grid of the specified interval within the orthogonal bounding box of a Polygon.

 - class **LineEx**

-_Extends Elements.Geometry.Line with utility methods._
+Extends Elements.Geometry.Line with utility methods.

-- class **Messages**
+- class Messages

-_Common exception messages._
+Common exception messages.

-- class **Palette**
+- class Palette

-_Commonly used colors for Space rendering.
-These colors are translucent to allow viewing of representions several layers deep._
+Commonly used colors for Space rendering.
+These colors are translucent to allow viewing of representions several layers deep.

 - class **Place**

-_Rooms 2D Polygons in various spatial relationships to each other._
+Rooms 2D Polygons in various spatial relationships to each other.

-- class **PolygonEx**
+- class PolygonEx
 - class Room

-_A data structure recording room characteristics._
+A data structure recording room characteristics.

 - class RoomGroup

-_Creates and manages Rooms within a perimeter._
+Creates and manages Rooms within a perimeter.

 - class RoomRow

-_Creates and manages Rooms placed along a line._
+Creates and manages Rooms placed along a line.

 - class Scope

-_Data structure recording space program characteristics and the status of a_ _Room_ _placing process._
+Data structure recording space program characteristics and the status of a Room placing process.

 - class **Shaper**

-_Utilities for creating and editing Polygons._
+Utilities for creating and editing Polygons.

 - class Story

-_Creates and manages the geometry of a slab and Rooms representing corridors, occupied rooms, and services._
+Creates and manages the geometry of a slab and Rooms representing corridors, occupied rooms, and services.

 - class TopoBox

-_Maintains a set of points on the orthogonal bounding box of a supplied Polygon corresponding to four divisions of each side._
+Maintains a set of points on the orthogonal bounding box of a supplied Polygon corresponding to four divisions of each side.

 - class Tower
-- class **Vector3Ex**
+- class Vector3Ex

-_Extends Elements.Geometry.Vector3 with utility methods._
+Extends Elements.Geometry.Vector3 with utility methods.

 ### Enumerations

 - enum Corner { **NE** , **SE** , **SW** , **NW** }
-- _A list of box corners as compass designations.
+- A list of box corners as compass designations.
 NE = maximum X and Y corner.
 SE = maximum X and minimum Y corner.
 SW = minimum X and Y corner.
-NW = minimum X and maximum Y corner._ enum Orient { **C** , **N** , **NNE** , **NE** , **ENE** , **E** , **ESE** , **SE** , **SSE** , **S** , **SSW** , **SW** , **WSW** , **W** , **WNW** , **NW** , **NNW** }
+NW = minimum X and maximum Y corner.
+- enum Orient { **C** , **N** , **NNE** , **NE** , **ENE** , **E** , **ESE** , **SE** , **SSE** , **S** , **SSW** , **SW** , **WSW** , **W** , **WNW** , **NW** , **NNW** }

-_A list of compass orientations used to designate locations on a 2D box.
+- A list of compass orientations used to designate locations on a 2D box.
 N, S, E, and W define middle points on each orthogonal side of the box.
 NE, NW, SE, and SW correspond to the corners of the box.
 C corresponds to the center of the box.
 Other compass points define locations along the relevant side between the cardinal and corner points.
-See documentation of corresponding properties of the TopoBox class for full documentation._
+See documentation of corresponding properties of the TopoBox class for full documentation.

 ### Enumeration Type Documentation